This special educational needs (SEN) information report is based on the SEN Code of Practice published in July 2014

 We believe it is important for children to develop relationships with a number of adults across the school and ensure all staff understand a child’s SEN. Our curriculum is based on the National Curriculum and includes all the mainstream subject areas but has been adapted by staff to enable all pupils to access each subject in a meaningful and purposeful way.

 Access to the Curriculum is important.
-Therefore, school uses a wide variety of intervention and resources to facilitate access to the curriculum, these currently include:
+Therefore, school uses a wide variety of intervention and resources to facilitate access to the curriculum, these may include:

-- Maths – Numicon, 1:1 Catchup, Assertive Montoring
+- Maths – Numicon, 1:1 Catchup, Assertive Mentoring

 - Reading/Writing – Precision Teaching, Comprehension groups, Narrative Therapy, Read Write Inc. and Toe by Toe.

-- Personal, Social, Health Education –, Lego Therapy, Dinosaur school, Social Stories.
+- Personal, Social, Health Education –, Lego Therapy, Dinosaur school, Social Stories + SVLP

-- Fine Motor Skills – OT intervention programmes, Handwriting, Funk Fingers.
+- Fine Motor Skills – OT intervention programmes, Handwriting, Funky Fingers.